edgehero/Edgehero/README.md

 The purpose of the edgehero extension library is to simplify and improve your workflow while you are working on an Adobe Edge Animate project.
 By removing the need to write a lot of code to implement popular features, it will allow you to save time and get your project published in record time.
 Edgehero.js supports centering, forms/inputs, html5 video,html5 audio, menus, canvas, youtube/vimeo embeding, 3D rotate including 3dcubes, slideshows, and a lot more!

+Edgehero.js is a Jquery libary so it needs the jquery script enabled

 Documantation + downloads at: http://www.edgehero.com/edgehero

 Changes update 1.1